leebr48/ESPIC/README.md

-# ESPIC
+# Electrostatic particle-in-cell code (ESPIC)

-Electrostatic particle-in-cell code
+FIXME should configure __init__.py to only expose classes/functions we want users to have access to.
+Might consider renaming everything else with a leading "_".

 FIXME should perhaps set specific versions of numpy, scipy, etc in pyproject.toml.